iamfelipepaiva/aBitofC/README.md

-# College handmade projects
+# College projects

-This repository is all about different codes of projects explored and worked on in college.
+This repository contains different codes of projects explored and worked on in college.

 ## Technologies